 Resources Off Campus

-The broader community provides a variety of resources to Women’s Studies students.
+The broader community provides a variety of resources to Gender and Women’s Studies students.

 The Confederation College Library houses the Mary Smith Memorial Collection. www.confederationc.on.ca